avcrowdhackathon/OMNIS/README.md

 Dallas https://www.arduinolibraries.info/libraries/dallas-temperature

-Go to ThingSpeak and SignUp.
-Copy your API Key and WiFi credentials into biometrics.ino
+* Go to **ThingSpeak** and SignUp

+Copy your API Key and WiFi credentials into covidus.ino

 ## Built With